rocky-linux/documentation/docs/guides/web/mod_SSL_apache.md

 * Minimal
 * Standard

-## Run System Update
+## Run updates

-First, run the system update command to let the server rebuild the repository cache, so that it could recognize the packages available.
+First, run the system update command to let the server rebuild the repository cache to recognize the packages available.

 `dnf update`

-## Enabling Repositories
+## Enabling repositories

-With a conventional Rocky Linux Server Installation all necessary Repositories should be in place.
+With a conventional Rocky Linux server installation, all necessary repositories will be in place.

-## Check The Available Repositories
+## Check the available repositories

-Just to be sure check your Repository Listing with:
+Just to be sure check your repository listing with:

 `dnf repolist`

-You should get the following back showing all of the enabled repositories:
+You will get the following:

 ```
 appstream                                                        Rocky Linux 8 - AppStream